burger

 4. Choose to Create a redirection address:

-You can also click on Redirection mail in the left sidebar:
+1. You can also click on Redirection mail in the left sidebar:

 2. Add a new redirection address

-6. Click on the blue button Create:
+6. Click the Create button:

 3. Confirm the addition as a redirection recipient